310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% bubble Hajime %}
 Oh, that would be a huge help.
 We're not so poor to the point of food being a problem, but since my siblings are still growing, I always prefer to use my food expenses on them instead, no matter what.

-Ah—I ended up chatting away… I shouldn’t be relaxing like this.
+Ah— I ended up chatting away… I shouldn’t be relaxing like this.
 {% endbubble %}

 {% bubble Midori %}